CAS-CS/cas-cs.github.io/Lectures/IOT/L01 Introduction to IoT.md

 # Main components used in IoT:

+### Low-power embedded systems:
-* **Low-power embedded systems:** Less battery consumption, high performance are the inverse factors that play a significant role during the design of electronic systems.
+ Less battery consumption, high performance are the inverse factors that play a significant role during the design of electronic systems.

+### Sensors :
-* **Sensors :** Sensors are the major part of any IoT applications.
+ Sensors are the major part of any IoT applications.
 It is a physical device that measures and detect certain physical quantity and convert it intosignal which can be provide as an input to processing or control unit for analysis purpose.

-> 1.Different types of Sensors :
+> Different types of Sensors :
-2.Temperature Sensors
+2. Temperature Sensors
-3.Image Sensors
+3. Image Sensors
-4.Gyro Sensors
+4. Gyro Sensors
-5.Obstacle Sensors
+5. Obstacle Sensors
-6.RF Sensor
+6. RF Sensor
-7.IR Sensor
+7. IR Sensor
-8.MQ-02/05 Gas Sensor
+8. MQ-02/05 Gas Sensor
-9.LDR Sensor
+9. LDR Sensor
-10.Ultrasonic Distance Sensor
+10. Ultrasonic Distance Sensor

 ---